corda/samples-java/Tokens/spaceships-javaAPIs/README.md

 ---
 This cordapp demonstrates the new Java Apis released with TokenSDK 1.2

+For an exploratory overview of usage, checkout the following blog post: [here](https://medium.com/corda/corda-tokens-made-easy-with-new-java-apis-83095693d72)

 The core changes include easier access to the following Utility classes and functions from Java:
 - com.r3.corda.lib.tokens.money
   - MoneyUtilities